griptape-ai/ComfyUI-Griptape/README.md

         * Amazon Bedrock
         * Google Gemini
         * Anthropic Claude
+        * Hugging Face (_Note: Not all models featured on the Hugging Face Hub are supported by this driver.
+Models that are not supported by Hugging Face serverless inference will not work with this driver.
+Due to the limitations of Hugging Face serverless inference, only models that are than 10GB are supported._)

 * Control agent behavior with access to [Rules and Rulesets][https://docs.griptape.ai/stable/griptape-framework/structures/rulesets/]
 * Give Agents access to [Tools](https://docs.griptape.ai/stable/griptape-tools/):